 Gator Crisis Housing provides short-term housing solutions for students who are experiencing an unexpected housing crisis, while they work to stabilize their housing.

-SFSU has partnered with LYRIC and 3rd Street Youth Services to provide College-focused rapid rehousing services.
-Rapid rehousing helps students who are experiencing homelessness secure housing, regardless of their initial ability to pay rent.
-Students enrolled in the rapid rehousing program receive case management, support finding housing, and financial assistance with paying for housing costs.
+Rapid rehousing helps unhoused students secure housing, regardless of their initial ability to pay rent.
+Students enrolled in the rapid rehousing program receive intensive housing case management and financial assistance to pay rent for 6-12 months.

 Do you have keys to your own home or apartment?
 If not, you may be considered homeless.